ilynmark/vision/README.md

 Got good predictions on unseen data.
 <br><br><img src="Images/results.png" alt="Result Image" width="400"/><br><br>

-Check the "Result" folder for some segmentation results on test images.
+Check the `Result` folder for some segmentation results on test images.

 ## License
 This project is licensed under the MIT License.